mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 233 - Collections Count/readme.md

 };

 const quarks = standardModelParticles.quarks.length;
 // Bad name.
-It does not represent a count
+It doesn't represent a count
 // But a Collection of things
 ```